 Future bishop Edward O'Rourke was born in 1876 and grew up on the family estate and having attended a Jesuit boarding school, he studied Economics and Theology at Innsbruck University in Austria.
 Ordained in Kaunas in 1907, he rose quickly in the Church, becoming Bishop of Riga in 1918.
 Following the extensive redrawing of Europe’s borders after the First World War, O’Rourke was sent on a special mission to the newly-founded Baltic States in 1920.
+Two years later, he took up the post of ‘apostolic administrator’ (quasi-bishop) in the Free City of Danzig (Gdańsk) where he would remain for the next fifteen years.
+In 1925, as a separate political entity, the Free City was given its own diocese with its seat in Oliwa cathedral with O’Rourke becoming its first Roman Catholic bishop.

 O’Rourke arrived in Danzig during a period of high German-Polish tension when the mainly German-speaking Danzigers were not only very upset that the port had been separated from the German Reich and made an League-of-Nations-administered ‘Free City’ but feared that the newly-resurrected Polish state was attempting to gain political and economic control over Danzig.
 Such tensions also spilled over into the local Roman Catholic Church where the German-speaking majority resisted attempts by Danzig’s small Polish community to found their own Polish parish.
 During his first decade in the city O’Rourke sided with the German-speakers, even proposing in June 1931 to the Danzig Senate’s German nationalist president that there should be a ‘stepping up of anti-Polish propaganda in the Church.’